toorikka/GettingAndCleaningData/codeBook.md

 ## Data manipulation tasks performed on the raw data

 The following steps were performed to tidy the data up in the order logical to me.
-See the README.md document for the explanation of how the steps/script works, with some visualization examples.
+See the README.md document for the documentation and working with the script.

 1. First we read all the above mentioned files into R and studied their content.